Her Campus Logo Her Campus Logo

 The division of romance literature and “real literature” seems to be widening more and more with each passing year and we can see this clearer, which might cause an internal struggle over what to read.
 My advice?
 Read Glück, read Kant — but read the rom-com too, because reading is reading.
 Plain and simple.

-Carlin Steere is a writer and poet at Kenyon College.
+Carlin Steere is an author, playwright, and poet at Kenyon College.
 When she's not on campus, she can be found on the beaches of Connecticut with a notebook in hand.